 We consult with landowners and the public on scheme reviews into policies, costs and levels of service.

-The main issues now facing HBRC to manage this scheme and the rivers as an asset are -
+The main issues now facing the Regional Council to manage this scheme and the rivers as an asset are -

-Contact HBRC for a copy of the HPFCDS Asset Management Plan.
+Contact the Regional Council for a copy of the HPFCDS Asset Management Plan.

 A rates equity review of this Scheme is currently underway (2016).